Siege of Erivan (1804): Background

 In 1801, capitalising on political turmoil in Iran, the Russians annexed Kartli-Kakheti (eastern Georgia), a region which had been part of Iran for centuries.
 In 1802, Pavel Tsitsianov was appointed as the new Russian commander-in-chief in the Caucasus.
 A die-hard Russian imperialist and expansionist, he had little respect for either the inhabitants of the Caucasus or the Iranians.
 In January 1804, he invaded Iran, besieging the Iranian city of Ganja.
 After a month he captured and ruthlessly sacked it; up to 3,000 Iranians were massacred in three days of pillage.
 This initiated the Russo-Persian War of 1804–1813.

 After the capture of Ganja, Tsitsianov proceeded to Erivan.
-At Echmiadzin, near Erivan, his army clashed with that of Crown-Prince and commander-in-chief Abbas Mirza and Tsitsianov and his men were forced to withdraw.
+At Echmiadzin, near Erivan, his army clashed with that of Crown Prince and commander-in-chief Abbas Mirza and Tsitsianov and his men were forced to withdraw.
 A few days later the Russians returned to Echmiadzin, where they caught an Iranian force by surprise and defeated it.
 They then marched on Erivan once again.
-Surviving Iranians regrouped and joined the subsequent defence of Erivan.
+The surviving Iranians regrouped and joined the subsequent defence of Erivan.